code16/sharp/docs/pages/filters.md

 ## Filter label

-To use a custom label for the filter, simply add a `label()` function that returns a string in the Filter class.
+To use a custom label for the filter, add a `label()` function that returns a string in the Filter class.

 ```php
 public function label()